Deepwater Horizon oil spill response: Aftermath

 The damages of the oil spill had both environmental and economic consequences.
-The Gulf was exposed to 775 million gallons of oil that effected, not only wildlife, but also employment.
+The Gulf was exposed to 775 million liters of oil that affected, not only wildlife, but also employment.
 Tourism decreased, seafood was considered contaminated, and some respected businesses shut down.
 Recovery was recorded to cost tens of billions of dollars.
 To make matters worse, recovery efforts by government officials were targeted toward surface level spill instead of deepwater spills, diminished the efficacy of the disaster response.
 It was recorded in one study a death estimation of 250,000 seabirds, 2,800 otters, 300 harbor seals, 250 bald eagles, up to 22 killer whales, and billions of salmon and herring eggs.
 These species were so effected by the spill that 10 years later, researchers still stress the importance to keeping these animals on the front line of recovery efforts.

 People from Louisiana, Mississippi, Florida, Texas, Alabama, and those living in the Gulf of Mexico among others came to help with the initial ecological response.
 They worked toward removing oil and tar from beaches and offshore surrounding areas, creating boarders around the spill to keep the surface oil from spreading, using sorbents to absorb the oil, and burning the oil away.
 One study estimated that 5 to 6 percent of the oil from the Deepwater Horizon spill was burned into the atmosphere.
 More recovery methods included military efforts.
 The U.S. Air Force was delegated to release dispersants to break down the oil so it can mix with water more easily.
 However, it is believed that scientists did not feel this method helped effectively.
 (For more information about the aftermath of the explosion see Deepwater Horizon oil spill.)